 Do you have a delegation to prepare a purchase or work order?

 If "No" then you cannot purchase any item for or on behalf of Council.
 See your Supervisor for advice.

-Work Orders requires you to create a NEW order to purchase items
+All purchasing for materials and services requires you to create a NEW order.